jersonmartinez/InfraQuiz/quizzes/security/en/questions1.md

-# 🔐 Security - Questions 1
+# 🔒 Security - Questions 1

 ## Questions

-### 1. 🔐 What is cybersecurity? 🟢

-A) 🔐 Protection of computer systems against threats

-B) 🔧 Security configuration

-C) 📦 Package protection

-D) 🌐 Network security

-**Correct Answer**: A) 🔐 Protection of computer systems against threats

-> 💡 Cybersecurity protects systems, networks, and data against digital attacks.
-Like having a security guard for your digital world!

-### 2. 🔒 What is encryption? 🟢

-A) 🔒 Process of converting information into secret code

-B) 🔧 Data encoding

-C) 📦 File protection

-D) 🌐 Network security

-**Correct Answer**: A) 🔒 Process of converting information into secret code

-> 📘 Encryption converts data into code that only those with the key can read.
-Like writing in a secret language!

-### 3. 🔑 What is a private key? 🟡

-A) 🔑 Secret key that only the owner knows

-B) 🔒 Personal password

-C) 🛡️ Security key

-D) 🔐 Access key

-**Correct Answer**: A) 🔑 Secret key that only the owner knows

-> ⚡ Private keys must be kept secret to protect information.
-Like your house key that you shouldn't share!

-### 4. 🔑 What is a public key? 🟡

-A) 🔑 Key that can be shared publicly

-B) 🔒 Public access key

-C) 🛡️ Security key

-D) 🔐 Shared key

-**Correct Answer**: A) 🔑 Key that can be shared publicly

-> 💡 Public keys can be shared so others can send you secure information.
-Like your mailing address!

-### 5. 🔐 What is SSL/TLS? 🟡

-A) 🔐 Security protocols for internet communications

-B) 🔧 Secure network protocol

-C) 📦 Package security

-D) 🌐 Secure web protocol

-**Correct Answer**: A) 🔐 Security protocols for internet communications

-> 🔒 SSL/TLS encrypt communication between browser and server.
-Like speaking in secret code over the phone!

-### 6. 🛡️ What is a firewall? 🟢

-A) 🛡️ System that filters network traffic

-B) 🔧 Antivirus software

-C) 📦 Backup system

-D) 🌐 Network protocol

-**Correct Answer**: A) 🛡️ System that filters network traffic

-> 🚧 A firewall is like a bouncer who decides who can enter your network.
-Blocks malicious traffic!

-### 7. 🎣 What is phishing? 🟢

-A) 🎣 Attempt to steal information through deception

-B) 🔧 Type of virus

-C) 📦 Network protocol

-D) 🌐 Encryption method

-**Correct Answer**: A) 🎣 Attempt to steal information through deception

-> ⚠️ Phishing uses fake emails/sites to steal credentials.
-Like fishermen using fake bait to catch victims!

-### 8. 🦠 What is malware? 🟢

-A) 🦠 Malicious software designed to damage systems

-B) 🔧 Security software

-C) 📦 Defective program

-D) 🌐 Network virus

-**Correct Answer**: A) 🦠 Malicious software designed to damage systems

-> 💀 Malware includes viruses, trojans, ransomware, spyware.
-Software with bad intentions for your system!

-### 9. 🔐 What is two-factor authentication (2FA)? 🟡

-A) 🔐 Method requiring two forms of verification

-B) 🔧 Double password

-C) 📦 Two types of encryption

-D) 🌐 Two security servers

-**Correct Answer**: A) 🔐 Method requiring two forms of verification

-> 🛡️ 2FA combines something you know (password) + something you have (phone/token).
-Double layer protection!

-### 10. 🏛️ What is a digital certificate? 🟡

-A) 🏛️ Electronic document that verifies identity

-B) 🔧 Configuration file

-C) 📦 Software license

-D) 🌐 Web document

-**Correct Answer**: A) 🏛️ Electronic document that verifies identity

-> 📜 Digital certificates are like electronic IDs that prove you are who you say you are.
-Digital trust!

-### 11. 🔍 What is a hash? 🟡

-A) 🔍 Function that converts data into unique fixed-size value

-B) 🔧 Type of encryption

-C) 📦 Verification code

-D) 🌐 Security protocol

-**Correct Answer**: A) 🔍 Function that converts data into unique fixed-size value

-> 🧬 A hash is like a fingerprint of data.
-SHA-256, MD5 are common types.
-Detects if something changed!

-### 12. 🔓 What is a vulnerability? 🟡

-A) 🔓 Weakness that can be exploited by attackers

-B) 🔧 Programming error

-C) 📦 System failure
+### 1. 🔒 What is cybersecurity? 🟢

+A) 🔒 Protection of digital systems from threats

+B) 🔧 Computer repair service

+C) 📦 Software installation

+D) 🌐 Internet browsing

+**Correct Answer**: A) 🔒 Protection of digital systems from threats

+> 💡 Cybersecurity defends computers, servers, networks, and data from malicious attacks.
+Like a digital security guard!

+### 2. 🛡️ What is authentication? 🟢

+A) 🛡️ Verifying user identity

+B) 🔧 System authorization

+C) 📦 Data encryption

+D) 🌐 Network monitoring

+**Correct Answer**: A) 🛡️ Verifying user identity

+> ⚡ Authentication confirms you are who you claim to be.
+Like showing your ID at a secure building!

+### 3. 🔑 What is authorization? 🟢

+A) 🔑 Granting access permissions to authenticated users

+B) 🔧 User registration process

+C) 📦 Password creation

+D) 🌐 Login verification

+**Correct Answer**: A) 🔑 Granting access permissions to authenticated users

+> 📘 Authorization determines what authenticated users can do.
+Like getting a key card with specific building access!

+### 4. 🔐 What is encryption? 🟢

+A) 🔐 Converting data into unreadable format

+B) 🔧 Data compression

+C) 📦 File storage

+D) 🌐 Data transmission

+**Correct Answer**: A) 🔐 Converting data into unreadable format

+> 🎯 Encryption scrambles data so only authorized parties can read it.
+Like writing in secret code!

+### 5. 🕷️ What is a vulnerability? 🟡

+A) 🕷️ Security weakness that can be exploited

+B) 🔧 System error

+C) 📦 Software bug

 D) 🌐 Network problem

-**Correct Answer**: A) 🔓 Weakness that can be exploited by attackers

-> 🕳️ Vulnerabilities are like holes in security that attackers can exploit.
-Need to patch them quickly!

-### 13. 🎯 What is an exploit? 🔴

-A) 🎯 Code that takes advantage of a vulnerability

-B) 🔧 Hacking tool

-C) 📦 Advanced virus

-D) 🌐 Network attack

-**Correct Answer**: A) 🎯 Code that takes advantage of a vulnerability

-> ⚔️ An exploit is like a master key that opens doors that should be closed.
-Takes advantage of known weaknesses!

-### 14. 🏴‍☠️ What is ransomware? 🔴

-A) 🏴‍☠️ Malware that encrypts data and demands ransom

-B) 🔧 Virus that steals information

-C) 📦 Cleaning software

-D) 🌐 Payment protocol

-**Correct Answer**: A) 🏴‍☠️ Malware that encrypts data and demands ransom

-> 🏴‍☠️ Ransomware is like digital kidnappers: they take your files hostage and demand money.
-Backups are your insurance!

-### 15. 🔬 What is penetration testing? 🔴

-A) 🔬 Security assessment simulating real attacks

-B) 🔧 Performance testing

-C) 📦 Software testing

-D) 🌐 Network testing

-**Correct Answer**: A) 🔬 Security assessment simulating real attacks

-> 🕵️ Pen testing is like hiring ethical thieves to find ways into your house before real thieves do.

-### 16. 🔐 What is HTTPS? 🟢

-A) 🔐 HTTP with SSL/TLS encryption

-B) 🔧 Improved version of HTTP

-C) 📦 Google protocol

-D) 🌐 HTTP secure by default

-**Correct Answer**: A) 🔐 HTTP with SSL/TLS encryption

-> 🛡️ HTTPS ensures no one can read your communication with the server.
-Look for the green lock in your browser!

-### 17. 🚨 What is an IDS? 🔴

-A) 🚨 Intrusion Detection System

-B) 🔧 Identification system

-C) 📦 Secure database

-D) 🌐 Security protocol

-**Correct Answer**: A) 🚨 Intrusion Detection System

-> 👁️ An IDS is like an alarm system that detects suspicious activity on your network.
-All-seeing eyes!

-### 18. 🛡️ What is a VPN? 🟡

-A) 🛡️ Virtual Private Network that encrypts connections

-B) 🔧 Fast network protocol

-C) 📦 Connectivity software

-D) 🌐 Virtual area network

-**Correct Answer**: A) 🛡️ Virtual Private Network that encrypts connections

-> 🚇 A VPN is like a secret tunnel on the internet.
-Hides your location and encrypts your traffic.
-Private browsing!

-### 19. 🎪 What is social engineering? 🔴

-A) 🎪 Psychological manipulation to obtain information

-B) 🔧 Social network engineering

-C) 📦 Social application development

-D) 🌐 Communication protocol

-**Correct Answer**: A) 🎪 Psychological manipulation to obtain information

-> 🎭 Social engineering exploits human nature instead of technical vulnerabilities.
-The most dangerous hackers are psychologists!

-### 20. 🔐 What is Zero Trust? 🔴

-A) 🔐 Security model that trusts nothing by default

-B) 🔧 Protocol without trust

-C) 📦 System without credentials

-D) 🌐 Network without authentication

-**Correct Answer**: A) 🔐 Security model that trusts nothing by default

-> 🔍 Zero Trust verifies EVERYTHING: "Never trust, always verify".
-Doesn't even trust your own internal network.
-Productive paranoia!

-### 21. 🎯 What are security best practices? 🔴

-A) 🎯 Regular patches, backups, 2FA, least privilege principle, education

-B) 🔧 Only use antivirus

-C) 📦 Change passwords daily

-D) 🌐 Disconnect everything from internet

-**Correct Answer**: A) 🎯 Regular patches, backups, 2FA, least privilege principle, education

-> 🏆 Robust security requires: constant updates, regular backups, multi-factor authentication, minimum necessary access, and user training.
-Security is everyone's responsibility!
+**Correct Answer**: A) 🕷️ Security weakness that can be exploited

+> ⚡ Vulnerabilities are security flaws that attackers can exploit.
+Like a crack in your digital armor!

+### 6. 🎯 What is a threat? 🟡

+A) 🎯 Potential danger to information systems

+B) 🔧 System warning

+C) 📦 Error message

+D) 🌐 Network alert

+**Correct Answer**: A) 🎯 Potential danger to information systems

+> 💡 Threats are potential attacks or harmful events.
+Like storm clouds on the horizon!

+### 7. 🚨 What is malware? 🟢

+A) 🚨 Malicious software designed to harm systems

+B) 🔧 System maintenance tool

+C) 📦 File organizer

+D) 🌐 Network utility

+**Correct Answer**: A) 🚨 Malicious software designed to harm systems

+> 📘 Malware includes viruses, trojans, ransomware, spyware.
+Your digital enemies!

+### 8. 🎣 What is phishing? 🟡

+A) 🎣 Deceptive attempts to steal sensitive information

+B) 🔧 Network fishing for data

+C) 📦 Email management

+D) 🌐 Website development

+**Correct Answer**: A) 🎣 Deceptive attempts to steal sensitive information

+> 🚨 Phishing uses fake emails/websites to trick users into revealing credentials.
+Like digital con artists!

+### 9. 🔥 What is a firewall? 🟢

+A) 🔥 Network security barrier that controls traffic

+B) 🔧 Fire suppression system

+C) 📦 System backup

+D) 🌐 Internet blocker

+**Correct Answer**: A) 🔥 Network security barrier that controls traffic

+> 🎯 Firewalls monitor and control incoming/outgoing network traffic.
+Your digital bouncer!

+### 10. 🔍 What is antivirus software? 🟢

+A) 🔍 Program that detects and removes malware

+B) 🔧 System optimizer

+C) 📦 File cleaner

+D) 🌐 Network scanner

+**Correct Answer**: A) 🔍 Program that detects and removes malware

+> ⚡ Antivirus software protects against malicious software.
+Like having a digital immune system!

+### 11. 🔐 What is two-factor authentication (2FA)? 🟡

+A) 🔐 Security using two different verification methods

+B) 🔧 Double password system

+C) 📦 Two-step login

+D) 🌐 Dual network access

+**Correct Answer**: A) 🔐 Security using two different verification methods

+> 💡 2FA combines something you know (password) with something you have (phone).
+Double the security!

+### 12. 🗝️ What is a VPN? 🟡

+A) 🗝️ Virtual Private Network for secure connections

+B) 🔧 Very Private Network

+C) 📦 Virtual Public Network

+D) 🌐 Verified Private Network

+**Correct Answer**: A) 🗝️ Virtual Private Network for secure connections

+> 📘 VPNs create encrypted tunnels for safe internet browsing.
+Like having a private highway on the internet!

+### 13. 🔒 What is SSL/TLS? 🟡

+A) 🔒 Encryption protocols for secure web communication

+B) 🔧 System language specifications

+C) 📦 Software licensing standards

+D) 🌐 Server location services

+**Correct Answer**: A) 🔒 Encryption protocols for secure web communication

+> 🚀 SSL/TLS encrypts data between browsers and servers.
+Look for the lock icon in your browser!

+### 14. 🕳️ What is a zero-day attack? 🔴

+A) 🕳️ Attack exploiting unknown vulnerabilities

+B) 🔧 First-day system attack

+C) 📦 Initial malware infection

+D) 🌐 Immediate network breach

+**Correct Answer**: A) 🕳️ Attack exploiting unknown vulnerabilities

+> ⚡ Zero-day attacks use vulnerabilities unknown to vendors.
+Like being attacked with a secret weapon!

+### 15. 🔍 What is penetration testing? 🔴

+A) 🔍 Authorized testing to find security weaknesses

+B) 🔧 System performance testing

+C) 📦 Software penetration analysis

+D) 🌐 Network speed testing

+**Correct Answer**: A) 🔍 Authorized testing to find security weaknesses

+> 🎯 Pen testing simulates attacks to find vulnerabilities.
+Like hiring friendly hackers to test your defenses!

+### 16. 🏰 What is a DMZ in network security? 🔴

+A) 🏰 Demilitarized Zone - buffer network between internal and external

+B) 🔧 Data Management Zone

+C) 📦 Digital Media Zone

+D) 🌐 Direct Memory Zone

+**Correct Answer**: A) 🏰 Demilitarized Zone - buffer network between internal and external

+> 💡 DMZ isolates public services from internal networks.
+Like having a lobby before the secure areas!

+### 17. 🔑 What is PKI? 🔴

+A) 🔑 Public Key Infrastructure for managing digital certificates

+B) 🔧 Private Key Integration

+C) 📦 Public Key Identification

+D) 🌐 Protected Key Interface

+**Correct Answer**: A) 🔑 Public Key Infrastructure for managing digital certificates

+> 📘 PKI manages digital certificates and encryption keys.
+The foundation of modern web security!

+### 18. 🚨 What is a DDoS attack? 🟡

+A) 🚨 Distributed Denial of Service - overwhelming servers with traffic

+B) 🔧 Direct Data of Service

+C) 📦 Distributed Data over Service

+D) 🌐 Dynamic Denial of Systems

+**Correct Answer**: A) 🚨 Distributed Denial of Service - overwhelming servers with traffic

+> 🌊 DDoS attacks flood servers with traffic to make them unavailable.
+Like a digital traffic jam!

+### 19. 🔐 What is encryption at rest? 🔴

+A) 🔐 Encrypting stored data on disks/databases

+B) 🔧 Encrypting inactive systems

+C) 📦 Encrypting backup files

+D) 🌐 Encrypting offline networks

+**Correct Answer**: A) 🔐 Encrypting stored data on disks/databases

+> ⚡ Encryption at rest protects data when it's stored.
+Like locking your valuables in a safe!

+### 20. 🌐 What is encryption in transit? 🔴

+A) 🌐 Encrypting data while being transmitted

+B) 🔧 Encrypting moving systems

+C) 📦 Encrypting transferred files

+D) 🔒 Encrypting temporary data

+**Correct Answer**: A) 🌐 Encrypting data while being transmitted

+> 🚚 Encryption in transit protects data while moving between systems.
+Like an armored truck for your data!

+### 21. 🔍 What is the principle of least privilege? 🔴

+A) 🔍 Granting minimum access rights necessary for job functions

+B) 🔧 Reducing system privileges

+C) 📦 Limiting software permissions

+D) 🌐 Minimizing network access

+**Correct Answer**: A) 🔍 Granting minimum access rights necessary for job functions

+> 🎯 Least privilege reduces attack surface by limiting access.
+Like giving people only the keys they actually need!